jhartzell42/trickle/SPEC.md

             * Maybe a "duplication" operator?
             * Many streams are "pure", aliasing is fine
         * Everything else absolutely by value/copy
+            * Including closure capture
 * Pattern operators:
     * Prefix `NUMBER` constrains a pattern to a number
     * Prefix `STRING` constrains a pattern to a string
     * Prefix `STREAM` constrains a pattern to a stream
     * `_` discards values
 * `%` is given special meaning within `{` ... `}` block

+Capture:
+* `STREAM` and `FOR&` create closures that capture variables
+    * Content variables are captured by copy
+    * Streams are captured by move by default
+        * Are we sure?
+    * Capture list in first line for streams:
+        * `*` to capture by copy, `&` to capture by alias, `!` for by move

 Basic statements:
 * `IMPORT` reads a library file into a dictionary